Food production, catering and green building

 Aranya Gardens because he is just such a lovely example of living a better life and bringing people in.

 Bill Mollison for giving me his humour, vision and his principles.

 Bryn Thomas for daring to dream of an orchard city.

 Which permaculture principle do you have to remind yourself of the most?

 The permaculture principle I need to remind myself of is Never have just one element supporting a critical function.

 Which permaculture principle is always popping up in unlikely places?

 The principle that keeps popping up in the most unlikely places is Placement and the importance of beneficial connections.
-For instance, signing my son up with a temping agency as he hadn’t got qualifications above AS level.
-Therefore, was not getting in on his CV alone to get an interview.
-Agencies pretty much give everyone who is of legal working age a chance to do all sorts of jobs.
-This gave my son a chance to shine and be taken on, through his own merit.
+For instance, signing my son up with a temping agency.
+He hadn’t got qualifications above AS level so his CV alone was preventing him from getting job interviews, whereas agencies pretty much give everyone who is of legal working age a chance to do all sorts of jobs.
+This gave my son a chance to shine and be taken on through his own merit.
 He had filled in 30 application forms before that, without one response.

 Best example of permaculture in action?